daun-gatal/terraform-modules/README.md

 ### 🐘 **PostgreSQL Module** (`postgres/`)

-PostgreSQL is a powerful, open-source relational database system commonly used as the backend for other services in the data stack.
+PostgreSQL is a powerful, open-source relational database system managed by the CloudNativePG operator for production-ready deployment with high availability, automated backups, and self-healing capabilities.

-**Purpose:** Deploy PostgreSQL database with persistent storage for use by other services like Airflow, Metabase, and Nessie.
+**Purpose:** Deploy PostgreSQL cluster using CloudNativePG operator with support for multiple instances, automated failover, read/write separation, and production-grade features for use by other services like Airflow, Metabase, and Nessie.

 **Key Parameters:**
 - `namespace` (default: "database") - Kubernetes namespace for deployment